 - A Family Council meets to consider aspects of school development.

-- Parent Directors sit on the Board of School Directors.
+- Parent Governors sit on the Board of School Governors.

 - If you have a particular skill or talent don’t be shy, let us know and you may find yourself involved in enhancing our curriculum and making it even more exciting!